videolan/vlc/modules/video_filter/atmo/README.txt

 Also the settings for Gradient images change for the new devices, its no longer sufficient to speficy only 5 image name - because the number of zones is no longer fixed to five.
-So its prefered to set a path ("Gradient Bitmap searchpath"), where files like "zone_0.bmp" "zone_1.bmp" etc. exists. (with the same rules as defined for the old zone bitmaps.)
+So its preferred to set a path ("Gradient Bitmap searchpath"), where files like "zone_0.bmp" "zone_1.bmp" etc. exists. (with the same rules as defined for the old zone bitmaps.)
 --> I think in most cases its no longer required to use this option,